Hadron dinghy by Keith Callaghan

 • The flared hull, good freeboard and wide gunwhales minimise spray and keep the crew dry in all but the windiest conditions.

-Several sets of plans have already been sold since this page went live (January 2011).
-Below you can see images of the building of my own Hadron, and its launching on 29 June 2011 at Wroxham Broad, Norfolk.
+35 sets of plans have already been sold since this page went live (January 2011).
+Below you can see images of the building of my own Hadron H1, and its launching on 29 June 2011 at Wroxham Broad, Norfolk.
 Click on any image to see an enlarged version.

 Carl Cramer of Woodenboat magazine has nominated Hadron as his "Wooden Boat of the Week " (26 July 2011).

 YACHTS and YACHTING, January 2012 edition (on sale 8 December 2011) features HADRON in its "New Boats" section (page 60).
-A full review is promised in Spring 2012.
+A full review appeared in the November 2013 issue.

 the finished plank #3, laid on the full size plan Scarfing the topside planks The building frames are assembled A laser level is used to align the frames